 If your research is stuck in the twentieth century you will probably need to head off to the nearest national public records office and look up your earliest known ancestors.
 The North American, British, Canadian and Australian public records offices should be pretty comprehensive.
 The Irish offices will be less so, but still detailed and valuable.
 The level of information in offices in other countries may vary.
 If you can find details on your ancestors from the twentieth century and trace their family back into the nineteenth century then you are ready to widen your search.
 You could try continuing your research in the records office, although you may find the success rate dwindles away the further back you go.
 Still, where possible look in the public records office first.

-Asian, African and South American genealogists will probably struggle to find reliable information repositories, due either to a preference towards oral information transfer instead of written transfer, or due to past political instability.
+Asian, African and South American genealogists usually struggle to find reliable information repositories, due either to a preference towards oral information transfer instead of written transfer, or due to past political instability.
 If you're a genealogist who is tracing family from one of these areas its even more critical that you mine your living family members for documents and genealogy information!
+Additionally, there are some old-school web sites scattered around that can provide valuable clues to those investigating ancestors in these parts of the world.
+But to find them you will need to hone your search engine skills, and get familiar with search engines such as Google, Bing, and DuckDuckGo.
+Additionally be aware that phonetic spelling will probably be even more exagerated for non-European names that have been translated into European text.
+So be open to alternative (and sometimes downright strange) mistranslations of names.

 If you can't get to the public records office of your ancestor's country, or if the information contained therein has trailed off, your next move is to look on the Internet.
 In addition to being a great source of genealogy data, the Internet is also a fantastic place to meet fellow researchers and distant relations, who you can work with to map out common ancestry.

-The best place to begin your search used to be the LDS Family Search Website.
+A good place to begin your search used to be the LDS Family Search website.
 This site contains a vast library of genealogy records from all over the world and is free for everyone to use thanks to the Church of Jesus Christ of Latter Day Saints (a.k.a. the Mormons).
-Obviously, the individuals found in this archive are slated towards pioneering American settlers and the American midwest, but they also contain a surprisingly deep store of international and non-Mormon information.
-Bit included in their database is the large IGI (International Genealogy Index) collection.
-There are some repeatitions and inaccuracies in the IGI library, but it still contains reliable records on literally millions of individuals from all over the world, and is thus well worth a look.
+Obviously, the individuals found in this archive are slanted towards pioneering American settlers and the American midwest, but they also contain a surprisingly deep store of international and non-Mormon information.
+But included in their database is the large IGI (International Genealogy Index) collection.
+There are some repeatitions and inaccuracies in the IGI library, but it still contains some reliable records on literally millions of individuals from all over the world, and is thus well worth a look.
+But it's worth noting that reliability and subjectivity can be an ongoing issue with the Family Search website.

-However, in recent years several commercial sites like Ancestry.co.uk (or its North American equivalent), and Genes Reunited UK have really stepped up their offerings.
+However, in recent years several commercial sites like Ancestry (mainly via Ancestry.com and Ancestry.co.uk), and Genes Reunited UK have really stepped up their offerings.
 These commercial sites require a subscription fee, but have a plethora of valuable information available to paid members, including birth, marriage and death records, census records, immigration and military service records, and will and probate records.
 They also provide sophisticated utilities to build your family trees via your web browser.
 However, it's still advisable that you at least back up these trees regularly, in case you lose access or have to give up your subscription.
+And be warned that even with such paid services, you will still run into transcription errors and information that has been poorly curated by some other users.

 For UK researchers another excellent place to look for free information is the Free UK BMD website.
 This site offers limited but free birth marriage and death records dating back a few hundred years.